 Law on the Web’s drink driving guide gives you all the information you need for the UK, including penalties, breathalyzer tests, your rights and what to do next.

-The breaking of any speed limit is an offence – temporary speed limits are just as legally enforceable as permanent ones – and it is the driver’s responsibility to be aware of the limits; the only requirement for signposting such limits is when they change from one section of road to another.
+Breaking any speed limit (including temporary speed limits) is an offence, and it is the driver’s responsibility to be aware of the limits.
+The only requirement for signposting limits is when they change from one section of road to another.

 A verbal NIP is enough, but if the police do not give you one, they have 14 days to issue a NIP to you through the post.
-After this, you will usually have 28 days to respond – if you allow this period to elapse without reply, you could face 6 points on your licence, and possibly a fine of up to £1,000.
+After this, you will usually have 28 days to respond – if you don't reply in time, you could face 6 points on your licence and a fine of up to £1,000.

-Minor speeding offences are usually resolved through a Fixed Penalty Notice (FPN), which will mean you do not have to appear before a court.
-An FPN will give you 3 penalty points on your licence and a £100 fine, though sometimes you will be offered the opportunity to attend a speed awareness course instead.
-These are discretionary offers and do not have to be made to the accused.
+Minor speeding offences are usually resolved through a Fixed Penalty Notice (FPN), which means you do not have to appear in court.
+A FPN for speeding will give you 3 penalty points on your licence and a £100 fine, though sometimes you will be offered the opportunity to attend a speed awareness course instead.

-If you feel you have a legal defence against the accusation of speeding, or you have been incorrectly issued with a Fixed Penalty Notice, you will be able to dispute the speeding offence in court to tell your side of the story.
+If you feel you have a legal defence against the accusation of speeding, or you have been incorrectly issued with a Fixed Penalty Notice, you will be able to dispute the speeding offence in court.

 However, if you are unable to convince the court to let you off, they will be able to increase the fine you must pay.
 You should get legal advice if you are considering challenging the FPN in court.

 You are not entitled to have a FPN offered to you – the issuer may choose to have you taken to court instead.